taosdata/TDengine/docs-en/25-application/01-telegraf.md

 ### Installing Telegraf, Grafana and TDengine

-To install Telegraf, Grafana and TDengine, please refer to the relevant official documentation.
+To install Telegraf, Grafana, and TDengine, please refer to the relevant official documentation.

 ### Telegraf